Helen Slater

 Helen Rachel Slater (born December 15, 1963) is an American actress and singer-songwriter.
-She played the title character in the 1984 film Supergirl, and returned to the 2015 TV series of the same title, this time as Supergirl's adoptive mother, Eliza Danvers.
-In the intervening years, she starred in several films including The Legend of Billie Jean (1985), Ruthless People (1986), The Secret of My Success (1987), and City Slickers (1991).
-She additionally found work as an actress in television, and stage projects, including three guest appearances on the series Smallville (2007–2010).
+She is best known for playing the DC Comics superheroine Supergirl in the 1984 film Supergirl, as well as appearing in films such as The Legend of Billie Jean (1985), Ruthless People (1986), The Secret of My Success (1987), City Slickers (1991), Chantilly Lace (1993), Lassie (1994) and No Way Back(1995).
+She provided the voice of Talia al Ghul in Batman: The Animated Series, portrayed Lara-El in Smallville, and played Eliza Danvers in the 2015 Supergirl TV series.

 Early life

-Slater was born in Bethpage, New York.
+Slater was born in Bethpage, New York to Alice Joan (née Citrin), a lawyer and nuclear disarmament peace activist based in New York City; and Gerald Slater, a television executive.
+Her parents divorced in 1974.
 She is Jewish.
-Her parents, Alice Joan (née Citrin), a lawyer and nuclear disarmament peace activist based in New York City, and Gerald Slater, a television executive, divorced in 1974.
 She has a brother, David, who is a lawyer in New York City.
 Slater attended Great Neck South High School and then transferred to the High School of Performing Arts from which she graduated in 1982.

-A common misconception is that she is related to actor Christian Slater, who played her character's brother in The Legend of Billie Jean.